 Promoting the classic seven principles of universal design is all very well, but how do they materialise in practice?
 Designing on the basis of the average person can limit the quality of life for some people.
 So what are the key design criteria for the built environment?
-A study was carried out to find out the answer to this question.

 Everyone needs universal design